Hi! Thanks for reading. This post looks better in our award-winning app, Tips & Tricks for iPhone.

 Unlike many of Apple’s homegrown apps, Shortcuts doesn’t come pre-installed with iOS – you’ll have to download it yourself.

 First, make sure you’ve updated to iOS 14 (Settings > General > Software Update) and then grab the app from the App Store using the button below.
 It’s completely free to download and use.

 Even without installing the app, iOS 14 users have access to a range of voice-activated shortcuts through the Siri & Search section of Settings, but you’ll need the app to choose anything more complex than the automatic suggestions.

 How to use Shortcuts

-When you load up the app you’ll be presented with two tabs: Library and Gallery.
-The Library is a list of all the shortcuts you’ve set up.
-You can tap existing shortcuts to launch them, or use the Create Shortcut button to make your own from scratch.
+When you load up the app you’ll be presented with three tabs: My Shortcuts, Automation, and Gallery.
+My Shortcuts is a list of all the shortcuts you’ve set up.
+You can tap existing shortcuts to launch them, or use the + (plus) button to make your own from scratch.
 More on that later.

-Anything you find in the Gallery can be added to the Library with the Get Shortcut button, and we’d recommend new users start by browsing through this selection and adding anything that looks useful.
+Anything you find in the Gallery can be added to My Shortcuts with the Add Shortcut button, and we’d recommend new users start by browsing through this selection and adding anything that looks useful.

 How to create Shortcuts

 Before we start, let’s clear up some terminology.
 An action is a single task, like sending a message, playing an album, or logging a workout.
 A shortcut is a series of actions glued together.